My Verses for Your Motivation

 No Oxford scholar, no Harvard pen—

-Just a yogi who’s glimpsed the end.
+Just a yogi who has glimpsed the end.

-May yet spark wisdom’s living truth.
+May yet kindle wisdom's living truth.

 Take them to heart, and may all beings